 Packaging, digital marketing, and your logo all need to match for your branding strategy to be successful.
 Create a logo online and use it in videos, promotional materials, and more.
 Choose your customizable geometric logo today!

 Diamonds are Designers’ Best Friends

 While aesthetically different, diamond shape logos are easy to create and have proven themselves times and times again.
 This geometric shape conveys stability and flexibility while is also easy to incorporate in letter, abstract or conceptual logo designs.

 Experiment with Collages

 Source: John Whitlock via Flickr

-Being more of an artistic rather than marketing approach, geometric collages are great statement pieces.
+Being more of an artistic rather than marketing approach, geometric collages and abstract designs are great statement pieces.
 Those might not work as permanent marketing campaign visuals but can enhance a one-off visual or promotional material.